 7. What am I committing to by registering?

-When you register for 12,000 Voices, you are agreeing to present a reading of “12 Angry Men Performed By 12 Impassioned Women” during the weekend of April 5-8, 2019.
+When you register for 12,000 Voices, you are agreeing to present a reading of “12 Angry Men” Performed By 12 Impassioned Women and provide voter registration to your audience the weekend of April 5-8, 2019.
 A full agreement will be sent to you upon registration.

 8. What is a reading?